Last Updated on August 7th, 2019

-Even teenagers can get seborrheic keratoses.
+Even teenagers can get4 seborrheic keratoses.
 Anyone who spends a lot of time in the sun can get the marks.
-More often that not, if you have spent a lot of time in the sun, and you have “acne” without inflammation, what you really have is seborrheic keratosis.
-But not every kind of acne-like mark on sun-exposed skin is a seborrheic keratosis.
+More often than not, if you have spent a lot of time in the sun, and you have “acne” without inflammation, what you really have is seborrheic keratosis.
+But not every kind of acne-like mark on sun-exposed skin is seborrheic keratosis.

 The marks known as lentigos, cafe au lait marks, and liver spots are flat.
 These are nothing more than concentrations of the skin pigment melanin where the skin has successfully defended itself against damage by the UV rays of the sun.

-A mass a seborrheic keratoses can hide a melanoma, because they can both turn black.
+Seborrheic keratoses can hide or mimic a melanoma6, as both turn black.
 If you have a cluster of black marks on your skin, you really need to see a doctor for diagnosis, just in case.
 Melanoma is very easy to treat before it has spread, but it is very difficult to treat once it has metastasized.
 But there’s no need to panic, either.
 Here’s the rule:

 Many, many more people have seborrheic keratosis than have melanoma, but it’s essential to see a doctor to know for sure.

 If you know you have seborrheic keratosis, there are several things you can do.
-You can go to either a family doctor or a dermatologist and have the marks frozen off with dry ice or liquid nitrogen.
+You can go to either a family doctor or a dermatologist and have the marks frozen off with cryotherapy7, using liquid nitrogen or dry ice.
 This method allows the doctor to take a sample of the skin to make doubly sure there is no cancer.
 The older method of burning out the seborrheic keratosis with an electric needle does not.

 Or you could make an appointment with a licensed aesthetician at a spa.
 The aesthetician or cosmetologist can apply trichloroacetic acid to the spot and burn it away in one treatment.

 Or there is a much less expensive, slower way to get rid of seborrheic keratoses, and some of the same products that work for acne also work for seborrheic keratosis.
-Applying alpha-hydroxy acids or lactic acids, or both, slowly removes the tough layer of skin around the bump.
+Applying lactic acid8 or alpha-hydroxy acid, or both, slowly removes the tough layer of skin around the bump.
 After 2 or 3 months, the bump is gone—and it will be a lot easier to make sure that other, more serious skin conditions don’t exist.
-Skin care creams with the ingredient curcumin, applied after exposure to the sun (you don’t want to war them in the sun, when sunlight would be breaking down the active ingredient that rejuvenates your skin), keep seborrheic keratoses away for good.
+Skincare creams with the ingredient curcumin, applied after exposure to the sun (you don’t want to wear them in the sun when sunlight would be breaking down the active ingredient that rejuvenates your skin), keep seborrheic keratoses away for good.